We have recently stopped recommending Fairywill as the budget choice in our best electric toothbrush post.

 The whole package is well thought out and gives new and experienced electric toothbrush users something to be happy about.
 From the impressive battery life, provided travel case to the built-in timer and pacer.

 Without a doubt, opting for a big brand toothbrush does, psychologically at least, give an extra bit of peace of mind due to the added scrutiny these products come under, but as the saying goes, you get a lot of bang for your buck.
+You can currently purchase it on eBay.

 Electric Teeth Rating